ggordham/ora-presentations/tune-that-SQL-GTOUG/README.md

 docker exec DB213 sh -c "curl -L https://github.com/ggordham/ora-presentations/tarball/main | tar xz --strip=1"
 ```

-Throught the lab you will need a SQL*Plus prompt on the databases.
+Through out the lab you will need a SQL*Plus prompt on the databases.
 This is done by running the following docker command.
 (Note this command will put you in the directory with the lab scripts and set your SQL Prompt)

+**SQL Prompt**
 ```bash
 docker exec -it DB213 sh -c "chmod +x splus.sh; /home/oracle/splus.sh tsqlg"
 ```